Killykeen Forest Park, Co Cavan

 Overview

-Killykeen Forest Park is a 240‑hectare woodland enclave perched on the shores of Lough Oughter, part of the River Erne system in north‑west County Cavan.
-The park lies roughly five miles (8 km) north‑west of Cavan town, midway between the towns of Cavan and Killeshandra, and is accessed via the R198.
-Managed jointly by Coillte and the National Parks and Wildlife Service, the area benefits from EU protection as both a Special Area of Conservation (SAC) and a Special Protection Area (SPA), safeguarding its rich birdlife and aquatic habitats.
+Killykeen Forest Park covers roughly 240 ha (about 600 acres) of mixed woodland on the shores of Lough Oughter, part of the River Erne system in north‑west County Cavan.
+The park lies about eight kilometres north‑west of Cavan town, midway between Cavan and Killeshandra, and is accessed via the R198.
+Managed jointly by Coillte and the National Parks and Wildlife Service, the area enjoys EU protection as both a Special Area of Conservation (SAC) and a Special Protection Area (SPA), safeguarding its rich birdlife and aquatic habitats.

-The forest is dominated by fast‑growing Norway and Sitka spruce, but interspersed throughout are native ash, oak and beech stands, creating a varied canopy that supports a wide range of wildlife – from pine martens and red squirrels to wintering waterfowl such as mallard, tufted duck and wigeon.
+The forest is dominated by fast‑growing Norway and Sitka spruce, but interspersed throughout are native ash, oak and beech stands, creating a varied canopy that supports pine martens, red squirrels and wintering waterfowl such as mallard, tufted duck and wigeon.

 History & Heritage